ibexa/documentation-developer/docs/upgrading/4_9_upgrade_other.md

 A number of Symfony Dependency Injection Container parameters [have been dropped](https://github.com/ezsystems/ezplatform-kernel/blob/v1.0.0/doc/bc/1.0/dropped-container-parameters.md).

 Check if your code uses such invalid parameters: search for them by using the `ezpublish\..*\.class` regular expression pattern.
-When found, replace all the occurrences with fully qualified class names.
+When found, replace all the occurrences with fully-qualified class names.

 ## QueryTypes